Urinary stones: Introduction

 Urinary stones: Treatments

 The first step in treating bladder stones is prevention.
 Prevention measures include avoiding dehydration, drinking plenty of fluids and urinating as soon as possible when the urge is felt.
 Medications may be prescribed to prevent the formation of certain types of bladder stones.
-It is also important to seek regular medical care to diagnose and treat an enlarged prostate as soon as ...more treatments »
+It is also important to seek regular medical care to diagnose and treat an enlarged prostate as ...more treatments »

 Urinary stones: Misdiagnosis